MicrosoftDocs/power-platform/power-platform/developer/appsource/store-package-azure-storage.md

 ---
 title: "Step 4: Store your AppSource Package on Azure Storage and generate a URL with SAS key (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "To maintain security of your files, all app developers must store their AppSource package file in a Microsoft Azure Blob storage account, and use a Shared Access Signature (SAS) key to share the package file.
 Your package file is retrieved from your Azure Storage location for certification, and then for AppSource trials." # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 12/20/2019 ms.reviewer: "pehecke"
+This abstract displays in the search result. ms.date: 04/03/2023 ms.reviewer: pehecke ms.topic: article

-ms.topic: "article"
-author: "shmcarth" # GitHub ID ms.subservice: dataverse-developer ms.author: "jdaly" # MSFT alias of Microsoft employees only
+author: shmcarth # GitHub ID
-manager: "ryjones" # MSFT alias of manager or PM counterpart search.audienceType:
+ms.author: shmcarth
+ms.subservice: developer
+search.audienceType:
   - developer
 search.app: